Callide Oxyfuel Project

 Facts:

-To test oxyfuel combustion technology and a 30MW-capacity capture unit retrofitted to a coal-fired power plant
+To test oxyfuel combustion technology and carbon capture unit retrofitted to one of six 30MW boilers at a coal-fired power plant

 COAL21 Fund